The Women’s Human Rights Institute and the “Comfort Women” Movement

 The Women’s Human Rights Institute is an international organization that engages in education, advocacy and research to support transnational women’s movements and to promote the use of women’s human rights mechanisms to support feminist activism.

 The WHRI team has a long association with the movements seeking justice for the survivors of Japanese Military Sexual Slavery during the Asia Pacific War.
-Angela Lytle and Heather Evans both lived in South Korea, where they were involved with survivors and their support organizations.
-In Canada, they have worked with local educational organizations to raise awareness about sexualized violence in war.
-They have acted as associate campaigners with the Korean Council for the Women Drafted for Military Sexual Slavery by Japan, and have participated in many advocacy and activist campaigns.
-They served as researchers and consultants for Tiffany Hsiung’s 2016 film on this issue, “The Apology.”
+Members of our team have deep connections to the movement in South Korea, where they were involved with survivors and their support organizations.
+We have acted as associate campaigners with the Korean Council for the Women Drafted for Military Sexual Slavery by Japan, and have participated in many advocacy and activist campaigns.
+In Canada, we have worked with local educational organizations to raise awareness about sexualized violence in war.
+We served as researchers and consultants for Tiffany Hsiung’s 2016 film on this issue, “The Apology.”
 This is a crucial time for renewed activism on this issue, both due to recent regressive steps by the Japanese government and due to the fact that the survivors, now in their 80s and 90s, are rapidly passing away.
 The following information gives background about the issue and discusses urgent activism required in the face of renewed efforts to thwart survivors’ access to justice.
 Justice for “the grandmothers,” as they have come to be known, is an important step towards recognition of colonial and military sexualized violence as an endemic human rights violation that must be addressed.

 Between the years of 1932 and 1945, during what historians now term the Asia-Pacific War, an estimated 200,000 to 400,000 women and girls were mobilized through forced recruitment, kidnapping, false offers of employment and sale to service Japanese soldiers in brothels euphemistically called “comfort stations.”
 The women and girls taken into this system of military sexual slavery ranged in age from 11 to 33 years old, and came from established Japanese colonies such as Korea and Taiwan, as well as from newly invaded or occupied territories such as China, Singapore, Saipan, Guam, the Philippines, Vietnam, Indonesia, Burma, Cambodia, Thailand, Malaysia, Borneo, East Timor, Papai New Guinea, and the Netherlands (Dutch East Indies).
 Some of the victims were enslaved locally, while others were taken to “comfort stations” in foreign lands for a time period ranging from a few weeks to four years.
 During their period as “comfort women,” the victims were raped by as many as 30 soldiers per day, and subjected to psychological abuse, beatings, torture, involuntary surgeries, forced abortions, and more.
 Only an estimated one-third of those who entered the “comfort stations” survived.